Are you planning on going to Japan for the first time?

 Day 15: Trip to Himeji (approximately 1 hour) – Himeji Castle

 Following my itinerary, you would save money even if you actually bought the 21 days version.
 However, I opted for the 14 days version and adjusted my itinerary accordingly.
-This meant that I paid for the trip from and to Narita Airport extra and also bought tickets to Hakone separately.
-Nonetheless, my trip would have been 70,780 Yen – local and regional transport like the loop bus in Hiroshima or the ferry to Miyajima not yet included, yet I paid for a JR pass for 14 days 47,250 Yen.
+This meant that I paid for the trip from and to Narita Airport extra.
+I also paid the tickets to Hakone separately.
+Nonetheless, my trip would have been 70,780 Yen.
+In this sum, local and regional transport like the loop bus in Hiroshima or the ferry to Miyajima are not yet included.
+For my JR pass for 14 days I paid 47,250 Yen.
 This means that I’ve saved more than 23,530 Yen….or 195 €uro…..or 215 US$!

 Of course, you can buy a ticket and off you go to Japan.
 Well, it must be nice to call a diamond mine your own.
-I don’t have one and therefore I depended on a little bit of preparation in order to save lots of money.
+I don’t have one.
+Therefore, I depended on a little bit of preparation in order to save lots of money.